supragya/EtherScope/README.md

 - Setup a rabbit MQ container using `./scripts/start_rmq.sh`.
 This will create a fresh cluster each time it is invoked.

 Single user for all access to rmq in dev mode.
 Acess management console in browser using: `http://devuser:devpass@localhost:15672/#/queues`

+## Docker - Multiarchitecture Builds

+### Buildx
+Building for multiple architectures currently requires the docker buildx CLI plugin.
+See [Docker docs: Install Docker Buildx](https://docs.docker.com/build/install-buildx/) for details on setup.

+### Limitations
+Building for multiple architectures requires that the created artifacts be immediatly pushed to a docker remote.
+This means that the multiarchitecture builds cannot be used for local testing.
+Instead, for testing using your local docker server you should do the default single architecture build.
+See this [Github issue](https://github.com/docker/buildx/issues/59) for discussion on this topic and multiarchitecture builds should be run in a pipeline where the resulting images can be automatically pushed.